-10e TRA 20, 21; IM WS 2-5, CA 2-9
+IM WS 2-5, CA 2-9

+- III.
+Food Labels Explain the following areas of the food label:

 - A. The Ingredient List

 - 1. All ingredients listed

 - 2. Descending order of predominance by weight

-- B. The Nutrition Facts panel (Figure 2-8)
+- B. Nutrition Facts panel (Figure 2-9)

 - 1. Serving sizes

 - 2. Nutrient quantities

 - 3. The Daily Values

+- 4. Front-of-Package Labels (Figure 2-10)

-- C. Claims on labels (Figure 2-9)
+- C. Claims on Labels

 - 1. Nutrient claims

 - 2. Health claims

-- 3. Structure-function claims
+- 3. Structure-function claims (Figure 2-11)

 - D. Consumer Education

 - 1. FDA education program

-IV.
+- IV.
 Highlight: Vegetarian Diets

-- A. Health Benefits of Vegetarian Diets Discuss the health benefits of vegetarian diets including: - 1.
-Obesity Lower rates of obesity - 2.
-Diabetes Protection against diabetes - 3.
-Hypertension Lowering of blood pressure - 4.
-Heart Disease Lower rates of heart disease - 5.
-Cancer Decreased risk of certain types of cancer - 6.
-Other Diseases Impact on osteoporosis, diverticular disease, gallstones, cataracts, and rheumatoid arthritis
+- A. Health Benefits of Vegetarian Diets Discuss the health benefits of vegetarian diets including:

+- 1. Obesity Lower rates of obesity

+- 2. Diabetes Protection against diabetes

+- 3. Hypertension Lowering of blood pressure

+- 4. Heart Disease Lower rates of heart disease

+- 5. Cancer Decreased risk of certain types of cancer

+- 6. Other Diseases Impact on osteoporosis, diverticular disease, gallstones, cataracts, and rheumatoid arthritis

-B. Vegetarian Diet Planning
+- B. Vegetarian Diet Planning

-- 1. Vegans - a.
-Legumes, nuts, and seeds can be used as protein sources - b.
-Soy, rice, almond, or oat milk can be used in place of cow's milk
+- 1. Vegans

+- a.
+Legumes, nuts, and seeds can be used as protein sources

+- b.
+Soy, rice, almond, or oat milk can be used in place of cow's milk (Figure H2-1)

-- 2. Protein - a.
-Lacto-ovo-vegetarians consume animal-derived products and thus high-quality protein - b.
-Meat replacements and textured vegetable protein can be used - 3.
-Iron Iron-rich vegetables and fortified grain products consumed with foods that are high in vitamin C can help vegetarians meet iron needs - 4.
-Zinc Consuming legumes, whole grains, and nuts can provide zinc to those who do not consume meat - 5.
-Calcium - a.
-Calcium is not an issue for the lactovegetarian - b.
-Calcium-rich foods should be consumed - 6.
-Vitamin B12 - a.
-Vegans unlikely to receive enough B{12} from the diet - b.
-Consumption of fortified products or supplementation is necessary for vegans - 7.
-Vitamin D can come from sunlight exposure or fortified foods - 8.
-Omega-3 Fatty Acids Food sources include flaxseed, walnuts, soybeans, and their oils
+- 2. Protein

+- a.
+Lacto-ovo-vegetarians consume animal-derived products and thus high-quality protein

+- b.
+Meat replacements and textured vegetable protein can be used

+- 3. Iron Iron-rich vegetables and fortified grain products consumed with foods that are high in vitamin C can help vegetarians meet iron needs

+- Zinc Consuming legumes, whole grains, and nuts can provide zinc to those who do not consume meat

+Calcium

+- a.
+Calcium is not an issue for the lactovegetarian

+- b.
+Calcium-rich foods should be consumed

+- 6. Vitamin B12

+- a.
+Vegans unlikely to receive enough B{12} from the diet

+- b.
+Consumption of fortified products or supplementation is necessary for vegans

+- 7. Vitamin D can come from sunlight exposure or fortified foods

+- 8. Omega-3 Fatty Acids Food sources include flaxseed, walnuts, soybeans, and their oils

 - C. Healthy Food Choices

 - 1. Balance is important

 - 2. Diet and other lifestyle habits need to be healthy

-Case Studies5
+Case Studies